Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Results and discussion

 \subsection{Stellar mass function and quiescent fraction}

 To further characterise the assembly of the galaxy population in the Vine, we establish the SMFs of star-forming galaxies (SFGs) and QGs separately and fit them with the Schechter function (\citealt{Schechter1976LF}, \cref{eq:Schecter}).
-We use a Monte-Carlo Markov-Chain (MCMC) fitting procedure for both members and the rest of the CEERS field.
-We select a sample of 2863 field galaxies in CEERS as a control sample, which are defined as galaxies with $3<z_{\rm phot}<4$ that are not selected as candidate members of the Vine.
+We used a Markov chain Monte Carlo (MCMC) fitting procedure for both members and the rest of the CEERS field.
+We selected a sample of 2863 field galaxies in CEERS as a control sample, defined as galaxies with $3<z_{\rm phot}<4$ that have not been selected as candidate members of the Vine.
 The SMFs are constructed as

-We calculate the observed $\Phi d(\log M)$, following the $1/V_{\rm max}$ method described in \citet{Schmidt1968_smf} and \citet{Weigel2016}.
-In short, for each galaxy in each mass-bin we estimate the maximum volume in which a galaxy at the given mass and redshift could be detected; $V_{\rm max,i}$.
-The $V_{\rm max,i}$ for each galaxy is calculated with \cref{eq:vmax}